root-project/web/for_developers/web/index.md

 ```
 cd web
 ```
-You will notice that the current git branch is `gh-pages`
+You will notice that the current git branch is `main`
 ```
 % git checkout
-Your branch is up to date with 'origin/gh-pages'.
+Your branch is up to date with 'origin/main'.
 ```
 Stay on this branch.
 It is the one used to [automatically build the web site on the git repository](#publish-your-modifications).